tinrocket/XOJO-Plugin-Examples/README.md

 ### TRMetalImageView XOJO Plugin

-This is project will wrap a hybrid macOS and iOS control, TRMetalImageView, as a XOJO plugin.
+This is project wraps a custom macOS and iOS control, TRMetalImageView, into a cross platform XOJO plugin.

-The plugin is complete for macOS and contains an example project.
+The plugin is complete for macOS and iOS and contains example projects.

-**The next tasks is to create an iOS plugin.
-There are no clear examples for creating XOJO control plugins for iOS.
-Help from the XOJO community is greatly appreciated.**

 ### TRMetalImageView